blakeberg/parking-dapp/README.md

 4. you will get a transaction with the contract creation
 5. if transaction is mined you get the contract address

-> You can also deploy from online compiler and have to unlook account before.
+> You can also deploy from online compiler but have to unlook your account before.

 ### Natspec